gsidhu/buzee-tauri/logbook.md

 # Logbook

-- Indexing metadata takes about 5 minutes for all file types (~ 55,000 files).
+- Indexing metadata takes about 90 seconds for all file types (~ 40,000 files).
 - Added logging using the `log` and `simple_log` crates.
 - Adding document metadata to the document table works.
 Metadata and metadata_fts tables get automatically updated using triggers.
 - Created new database schema.
 Hopefully is more robust for future scale.